Moin-96/demo/README.md

+# Demo Reposistary
-This is basic learning of GitHub. /n
+This is basic learning of GitHub.
-I have added new line is this program
+Auther: Moin Safdar